 The river is some 1,700 kilometres long and flows north-northwest from Great Slave Lake into the Arctic Ocean.

 GREAT SLAVE LAKE

-Great Slave Lake is the second-largest lake in the Northwest Territories after Great Bear Lake and is the deepest lake in North America at 614 metres deep and it’s the ten-largest lake in the world.
+Great Slave Lake is the second-largest lake in the Northwest Territories after Great Bear Lake.
+It is the deepest lake in North America at 614 metres deep and it’s the ten-largest lake in the world.
 It’s 469 kilometres long, 203 kilometres wide and covers and area of 27,200 kilometres squared.

 Towns situated on the lake include Yellowknife, Hay River, Behchokǫ̀, Fort Resolution, Łutselk’e, Hay River Reserve, Dettah, and Ndilǫ.
-The only community in the East Arm is Łutselk’e, a hamlet of about 350 people, largely Chipewyan Indigenous peoples of the Dene Nation and the now abandoned winter camp/Hudson’s Bay Company post, Fort Reliance.
+The only community in the East Arm is Łutselk’e, a hamlet of about 350 people.
+They are largely Chipewyan Indigenous peoples of the Dene Nation.
+As well as the now abandoned winter camp/Hudson’s Bay Company post, Fort Reliance.
 Along the south shore, east of Hay River is the abandoned Pine Point Mine and the company town of Pine Point.